kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/08-sending-money-from-your-wise-account/articles/02-how-can-i-send-money-from-a-balance/content.md

+# Sending money from your Wise account
-# How can I send money from a balance?
+## How can I send money from a balance?
 Sending money from your Wise balance is faster than sending from a bank account outside of Wise — and for transfers over 1,000 GBP or equivalent in other currencies, the fees are lower, too.

 Before you start, you’ll need to open a balance and make sure you have enough money there to make your transfer.
 Here’s how to add money.